A joint analysis of 3D clustering and galaxy x CMB-lensing cross-correlations with DESI DR1 galaxies: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this paper we present constraints from a joint analysis combining the 3D clustering information from the DESI Y1 spectroscopic galaxies with angular cross correlations with CMB lensing reconstruction maps from \textit{Planck} PR4 and ACT DR6 data.
 Our final fits include the 3D power spectrum and post-reconstruction correlation function multipoles from the six spectroscopic galaxy samples (three of which are LRG's split into three redshift bins).
 The spectroscopic BGS and LRG samples are cross-correlated with CMB lensing to produce four angular power spectra.
 We additionally include angular galaxy auto and galaxy-lensing cross spectra using the imaging BGS and LRG samples from the DESI Legacy Survey DR9.
 With our full dataset we obtain 2.1$\%$ constraints on the amplitude of structure, $\sigma_8 = 0.803\pm 0.017$.
-This is a $\sim26\%$ improvement over the constraints ($\sigma_8 = 0.772^{+0.020}_{-0.023}$) from ref.~\cite{Sailer24} that fit $\Ckg$ and $\Cgg$ using the photometric LRGs and $\sim23\%$ improvement over the $\sigma_8=0.791\pm0.021$ constraint using photometric BGS+LRGs presented in \cite{Sailer2025}.
+This is a $\sim21\%$ improvement over the constraints ($\sigma_8 = 0.772^{+0.020}_{-0.023}$) from ref.~\cite{Sailer24} that fit $\Ckg$ and $\Cgg$ using the photometric LRGs and $\sim19\%$ improvement over the $\sigma_8=0.791\pm0.021$ constraint using photometric BGS+LRGs presented in \cite{Sailer2025}.
 Our constraints are statistically consistent with those from the primary CMB from Planck 2018 ($\sigma_8=0.811\pm0.006$, \cite{PlanckParams18}), the recent ``P-ACT'' result that combined ACT DR6 with large-scale Planck data to get $\sigma_8=0.813\pm0.005$ \cite{PACT2025}, and the constraint of $\sigma_8 = 0.815\pm0.012$ by ref.~\cite{Farren:2024rla} combining unWise galaxies with ACT DR6 CMB lensing.
 Other results using CMB include $0.8067 \pm 0.0067$ from \cite{Rosenberg22} that used the Planck PR4 temperature and polarization maps and the $0.8136\pm0.0063$ constraint from \cite{deBelsunce21} that combined Planck 2018 with a low-$\ell$ \texttt{SRoll2} likelihood.
 On the weak galaxy lensing side there has been a trend of low $S_8$ constraints (see e.g refs.~\cite{kids1000,Amon21,Secco21,Dalal23,Li23,DESKids23} and others) that was broken only recently with the cosmic shear analysis of the final data release of the Kilo-Degree Survey (KiDS), whose constraints of $S_8=0.815^{+0.016}_{-0.021}$ \cite{KiDS-Legacy25} are consistent both with Planck and our analysis.
+Another recent joint cosmic shear analysis combining Dark Energy Survey (DES), KiDS, and Hyper-Suprime Cam (HSC) datasets and fitting to small scales found $S_8=0.795^{+0.015}_{-0.017}$ which is less than $1\sigma$ below our constraint\cite{GarciaGarcia24}.